How We Can Help

 Bounce Back is an evidence-based program designed to help adults experiencing symptoms of mild to moderate depression, low mood, or stress, with or without anxiety.

-Bounce Back offers two forms of help.
-The first is a DVD video (available in English, Mandarin and Cantonese) providing practical tips on how to recognize and deal with depressive symptoms.
-You can watch a 6-minute preview of the English version below:
+Bounce Back offers a free DVD providing practical tips on how to recognize and deal with depressive symptoms.
+Watch a clip of it here.
+The DVD is available in English, Mandarin and Cantonese.

-The second service is workbook-based with telephone coaching (available in English, French and Cantonese).
-Bounce Back community coaches assist in the teaching of problem-solving and other skills to overcome difficulties such as inactivity, unhelpful thinking, worry, and avoidance.
+Trained Bounce Back community coaches assist in the teaching of problem-solving and other skills to overcome difficulties such as inactivity, unhelpful thinking, worry, and avoidance.
+As the participants progress through workbooks, telephone coaching provides additional support and help keep participants on track.
+Coaching is available in English, French, Cantonese, and Punjabi.
 Access to the coaching component requires a doctor's referral.